mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 of these isolates and their clusters can be found in
 <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/clustersover5.txt" title="clustersover5.txt">clustersover5.txt</a>.

-Note: Isolates were renamed to append the decimal date to each ID for Step 4.
+Note: Isolates were renamed to append the decimal date to each ID for <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia?tab=readme-ov-file#4-bayesian-hierarchical-model">step 4</a>.

 ### 3. ML and timed phylogenies